-We spent some time exploring the area with my family – brother, sister-in-law and two nephews – and loved every minute of it!
+What is Hannibal MO known for?
 There is no doubt that Hannibal’s claim to fame is Mark Twain as you’ll see his name and the names of his characters EVERWHERE throughout the city.

-Mark Twain – The Voice of Quintessential America
+Mark Twain, The Voice of Quintessential America

 Samuel Longhorne Clemens, a.k.a.
 Mark Twain, lived in Hannibal from the ages of 4 to 17.
 He drew most of his inspiration for his writing from his personal experiences and adventures as a young boy in and around Hannibal.

-On the surface, his two most famous books are coming-of-age stories about innocence, exploration and untamed imagination, but at the core they are about the common folk, identity, prejudice and progress.
+On the surface, his two most famous books are coming-of-age stories about innocence, exploration, and untamed imagination, but at the core, they are about the common folk, identity, prejudice and progress.

 America is a vast land of diversity and change so it is hard to pinpoint just one thing that would be considered quintessential America, but Mark Twain’s books are widely accepted as American classics.

 The Adventures of Dang Travelers

 Mark Twain Boyhood Home and Museum: History Comes Alive

-Wandering on your own through the five buildings -Mark Twain Boyhood Home, Becky Thatcher House, John M. Clemens Justice of the Peace Office, Grant’s Drug Store and Huckleberry Finn House- you’ll encounter photographs of Mark Twain, his family, friends and memorials dedicated to him around the world.
+Wandering on your own through the five buildings -Mark Twain Boyhood Home, Becky Thatcher House, John M. Clemens Justice of the Peace Office, Grant’s Drug Store, and Huckleberry Finn House- you’ll encounter photographs of Mark Twain, his family, friends, and memorials dedicated to him around the world.

-The historical site houses a comprehensive collection of printed material including books on Mark Twain, advertising pieces for his writing, original letters written by Mark Twain and first editions of all Mark Twain’s major works.
+The historical site houses a comprehensive collection of printed material including books on Mark Twain, advertising pieces for his writing, original letters written by Mark Twain, and first editions of all Mark Twain’s major works.

 Mark Twain Cave: The Kids’ Favorite Attraction

 Opening in 1886, it is the oldest operating show cave in Missouri and is a National Natural Landmark.
 Mark Twain referenced the cave in five of his books which brought it instant fame.

 The tour guide turns off the flashlight and suddenly the cold, damp room is completely dark.
 Faint sounds of water are in the background along with my accelerated heartbeat because even though I am an adult, it is unsettling not to be able to see your hand an inch away from your face in an unfamiliar area.

-The tour is 5/8 of a mile, flat and takes about an hour.
+The tour is 5/8 of a mile, flat, and takes about an hour.
 The narrow paths are exciting to walk through as the tour guide recalls the adventures of Mark Twain’s characters and of his actual experiences as a boy.

 It was miles in extent and was a tangled wilderness of narrow and lofty clefts and passages.
 It was an easy place to get lost in; anybody could do it–including the bats.
 I got lost in it myself, along with a lady, and our last candle burned down to almost nothing before we glimpsed the search party’s lights winding about in the distance. – Mark Twain